NicolasMarca/NicolasMarca.github.io/_posts/2023-07-01-project_3_post.md

 </section>
 <br>
-Note: As this is an internal project the source code cannot be shared publicly, however, I am open to discussing about them.
+Note: As this is an internal project the source code cannot be shared publicly, however, I am open to discussing about it.